 4. LOPSIC Dog Nail Grinder Kit LED

-- Dual LED lights: Provides clear visibility of the quick for safer, more precise trimming
+- Dual LED lights for safe, precise trimming

 - Multiple grinding bits included